-- significant financial difficulty of the issuer or counterparty; - default or delinquency in interest or principal payments; or - it has become probable that the borrower will enter bankruptcy or financial reorganization.
+- significant financial difficulty of the issuer or counterparty; - default or delinquency in interest or principal payments; - it has become probable that the borrower will enter bankruptcy or financial reorganization; or - a significant or prolonged decline in value.

 For financial assets carried at amortized cost, the amount of the impairment is the difference between the asset's carrying amount and the present value of the estimated future cash flows, discounted at the financial asset's original effective interest rate.